User Manual – Durst

 With version 1.19.2, the following options have been added:

-• Use Existing Bleed [103] – keeps an existing Bleed.
+• Use Existing Bleed [103] – preserves an existing Bleed.

 • Keep Second Page as original [104] – ensures the back side (second page) is created as an «unchanged» original.